Isentress; Isentress HD

 - This drug may be chewed or swallowed whole.

-- Empty contents of the packet into 1 teaspoon (5 mL) of water and mix.
+- Mix contents of the packet and 2 teaspoons (10 mL) of water in the mixing cup.
+Gently swirl for 45 seconds; do not shake.
 Once mixed, measure the dose.
 This drug is to be taken within 30 minutes of mixing.
 Throw away any part not used after mixing.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.